OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 <img src="Images/Chapters/0x06d/bither_demo_imazing_1.png" alt="iMazing" width="550">

 This is where you can begin parsing through the files looking for sensitive data.
-In the screenshot you'll see the net.bither.plist file which contains the `pin_code` attribute.
+In the screenshot you'll see the `net.bither.plist` file which contains the `pin_code` attribute.
 To remove the UI lock restriction, simply delete the `pin_code` attribute and save the changes.

-From there it's possible to easily restore the modified version of net.bither.plist back onto the device using the licensed version of iMazing.
-The free workaround, however, is to find the plist file in the obfuscated backup generated by iTunes.
-So create your iTunes backup of the device with Bither's PIN code configured.
+From there it's possible to easily restore the modified version of `net.bither.plist` back onto the device using the licensed version of iMazing.

+The free workaround, however, is to find the plist file in the obfuscated backup generated by iTunes/Finder.
+So create your backup of the device with Bither's PIN code configured.
 Then, using the steps described earlier, find the backup directory and grep for "pin_code" as shown below.

 ```bash
 $ ~/Library/Application Support/MobileSync/Backup/<UDID>